Gentrup History, Family Crest & Coats of Arms

-were adopted in France is extremely interesting.
+From the historical and enchanting region of France emerged a multitude of noble families, including the distinguished Gentrup family.
+Originally, the French people were known only by a single name.
+The process by which hereditary surnames were adopted in France is extremely interesting.
 Surnames evolved during the Middle Ages when people began to assume an extra name to avoid confusion and to further identify themselves.
 Often they adopted names that were derived from nicknames.
 Gentrup is a nickname type of surname for a person who has inherited his family estates from his father-in-law, deriving its origin from the Old French word "gendre," which meant "son-in-law."

-This web page shows only a small excerpt of our Gentrup research.Another 56 words (4 lines of text) are included under the topic Early Gentrup History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Gentrup research.
+More information is included under the topic Early Gentrup History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Gendron, Gendrot, Gendreau, Le Gendron, Legendron, Le Gendreau and many more.

 Early Notables of the Gentrup family (pre 1700)